I suggest to play this March Music to add more atmosphere while reading this blog.

 Ludwig I. did not like the fresko created by Peter von Cornelius and let Cornelius down after that, who than moved to Berlin.

-A famous younger brother of Ludwig was Prinz Karl von Bayern who lost his and his childrens claims on the Bavarian throne as he loved and married Marie-Anne-Sophie Petin which was a inapproiate connection.
+A famous younger brother of Ludwig was Prinz Karl von Bayern (he died 1875 at the Tegernsee thrown down by his horse) who lost his and his childrens claims on the Bavarian throne as he loved and married Marie-Anne-Sophie Petin which was a inapproiate connection.
 Considering that he and his wife lived in the “Prinz Karl Palais” next to the “Eisbach” brook in the park “Englischer Garten” and not far from the Isar river this was a dangerous situation for Marie. (see Agnes Bernauer further up).

 Prinz Karl made a military career and help brother Ludwig during the revolution 1848 and calmed down the puplic unrest.
 Ludwig I. had to resign nevertheless.
 He possessed the military barracks in Ausburg, “Prinz Karl Kaserne” 3.
 Infantrie Regiment and soldiers who served at that time used to buy souvenir mugs of their military time.
 The Prinz Karl Palais today is the seat of the bavarian president where frequently formal wellcomes take place. (at the side of the “Hofgarten” and the bayersiche Staatskanzlei).